api-platform/docs/core/angularjs-integration.md

 # AngularJS Integration

-Warning: For new project, you should consider using [the API Platform's Progressive Web App generator](../client-generator/index.md)
+Warning: for a new project, you should consider using [the API Platform's Progressive Web App generator](../client-generator/)
 (that supports React and Vue.js) instead of this Angular v1 integration.

 ## Restangular